gumaerc-testorg/17.32-spring-2003/content/pages/syllabus.md

 - Layzer, Judith A. *The Environmental Case*.
 Washington D.C.: CQ Press, 2002.
 - Switzer, Jacqueline Vaughn. *Environmental Politics*.
 Wadsworth Press, 2001.

 (2) Students are also **required** to follow environmental news by monitoring the GREENWIRE news service.
-GREENWIRE can be accessed from any computer with an MIT IP address at [http://www.greenwire.com](http://www.greenwire.com).
+GREENWIRE can be accessed from any computer with an MIT IP address at {{% resource_link "e3691d8c-61f8-4926-aa0c-110ae26f5e33" "http://www.greenwire.com" %}}.

 **All the readings assignments relevant to a given week's class discussion must be read prior to that class.**